AFib and stroke: Understanding the connection

 If you have AFib or suspect you may have an irregular heartbeat, see your doctor to diagnose and manage your condition.

 To discuss your cardiovascular risk factors, talk to your primary care provider or cardiologist.
-To see a Riverside Health System primary care provider, call 757-534-5352 to make an appointment.
+To see a Riverside Health primary care provider, call 757-534-5352 to make an appointment.
 To schedule an appointment with Riverside Cardiology Specialists, call the location nearest you.

 Newport News - Riverside Regional Medical Center Clinic: 757-594-2074